 Overview

 Clear Lake Audio is a well-established commercial recording studio located in North Hollywood.
-Known primarily for its SSL console and spacious live room, it has been a go-to facility for bands, producers, and engineers who want a classic analog-meets-digital workflow in a room that sounds great for tracking live instruments.
+Known primarily for its Trident Series 80b console (Studio A) and spacious live room, it has been a go-to facility for bands, producers, and engineers who want a classic analog-meets-digital workflow in a room that sounds great for tracking live instruments.

 Equipment & Facilities

-The centerpiece of Clear Lake Audio is its SSL console — a mixing desk that is considered an industry standard for its punchy sound, reliable channel strips, and built-in bus compression.
-SSL consoles are expensive to maintain and calibrate, so having one in a well-kept studio is a genuine draw for engineers who know the platform.
+The centerpiece of Clear Lake Audio's Studio A is its Trident Series 80b console — a British-built analog desk prized for its warm midrange, musical EQs, and the distinctive Trident sound used on countless classic records.
+Trident desks are scarce today and expensive to maintain, so having a well-kept one in regular operation is a genuine draw for engineers who know the platform.

 The live room at Clear Lake is one of its best features.
 It is spacious enough for full-band tracking, with high ceilings and acoustic properties that work particularly well for drums, guitars, and ensemble recording.
 The room has a warm, natural sound that many producers prefer over tighter, more controlled environments.